-The detection thresholds of the three bacterial species ranged from 10 to 105 CFU/ml.
+The detection thresholds of the three bacterial species, in both approaches, ranged from 10 to 105 CFU/ml.
 However, all bacteria could be detected using the full EEM PLS model at 103 CFU or lower, even when different bacteria were modelled together, indicating the common spectral fingerprint of all the species was sharp enough to enable detection at very low concentrations.
 This finding is promising regarding the use of this method for industrial purposes since all species were detected below the 103 CFU/ml required threshold for HPC (Israeli Ministry of Health 2013, 2016, 2017; Ashbolt, 2015).

 The detection thresholds of these species differed when using the entire EEM or only the single emission spectrum; the differences reached 1-5 orders of magnitude (Table 8).
 This indicates that the single emission spectrum does not capture the entire spectral fingerprint of the bacteria.
 In addition, for all bacteria, R2 and RMSE values improved when using the entire EEM.
 Also, for B. subtilis and the model, which combined all three species, it was not possible to use the Tukey-Kramer test, since the variance of the different groups was too diverse, indicating a less coherent model.

-This is possible because a large fraction of the proteinaceous region in a fluorescence EEM is lost when a single 2-dimentional slice of it is analysed.
-The differences in protein contents, chemical composition and structures, including variable spatial distributions of aromatic amino acids within proteins and the different aromatic moieties in bacterial cells as well as the interactions of fluorophores with the surrounding may not be properly captured by examining a single emission spectrum or, certainly fluorescence emission at a single excitation-emission wavelength pair.
-It is teaching to see that when comparing use of PLS-analysed emission spectrum with peak-picking, the detection threshold decreases by ~3 orders of magnitudes.
+This is possible because a large fraction of the proteinaceous region in a fluorescence EEM is not analyzed when only a single 2-dimentional segment is analysed.
+The differences in protein contents, chemical composition and structures, may not be properly captured by examining a single emission spectrum.
+These subtle differences are further overlooked when measuring fluorescence emission at a single excitation-emission wavelength pair.
+These differences include also the spatial distributions of aromatic amino acids within proteins and the different aromatic moieties in bacterial cells as well as the interactions of fluorophores with the surrounding medium..
+Interestingly, when application of PLS-analysed emission spectrum improves detection ability by ~3 orders of magnitude when compared to the peak-picking approach..
 Further improvement is reached when 3D EEM data is analysed with PLS.
 In the analysis of 2D or 3D data, there is an amplification effect caused by the distribution of signals.
 Since a signal is calculated not only by its peak, but by the whole distribution of the signal over several wavelength pairs, the same signal receives more intensity units.
 This is especially correct for full EEM analysis since the distribution is 3D.
 This further explains the improvement of detection using the full EEMs.

 Additionally, different species were found to have different detection thresholds, varying between 10-1,000 CFU/ml (Table 8).
 Gram negative bacteria (E. coli, P. aeruginosa) were detected at a concentration of 10 CFU/ml, while the gram-positive bacterium (B. subtilis) was detected only at 103 CFU/ml.
 This may be due to the different nature of the cell wall of these bacteria; since gram-positive bacteria have a thick layer of peptidoglycan that does not contain aromatic amino acids (Jean et al., 2016).
-Gram-negative bacteria are known to have an outer membrane, which is abundant with proteins, some of which might contain aromatic side-chains and structures (Madigan et al., 2006), thus increasing the whole cellular emission.
-This difference in detection threshold hints that each bacterial species is likely to have its own spectral fingerprint, which may be used to differentiate different bacteria in water samples.
+Gram-negative bacteria are known to have an outer membrane, which is abundant with proteins, some of which might contain aromatic side-chains (Madigan et al., 2006), thus increasing the whole cellular emission.
+It possible the different detection threshold resulted from different spectral fingerprint of each bacterium.

 Detection of heterotrophic bacteria in groundwater using PLS-analyzed emission spectrum obtained upon excitation at 280 nm or full EEMs